odilf/masters-notes/content/analysis/exercises.typ

               & <= integral_0^1 abs(f(x) - g(x)) dot 1 dot dif m(x) \
 $

-This implies that $abs(f - g) w = abs(f - g) dot 1$ almost everywhere.
-However, we know that $w < 1$ almost everywhere, so we have to have that $f = g$ almost everywhere.
+In the last step we used the fact that $w < 1$ almost everywhere (i.e., in an interval of Lebesgue measure $0$).
+This implies that $abs(f - g) w = abs(f - g) dot 1$ almost everywhere, and this can only happen if $f = g$ almost everywhere.
 But if this is the case then $f$ would need to be in $A$, which we deny.
 Therefore we have a contradiction and we conclude that there is no best approximation.

 = Splines